 Current hours: 10am to 5pm Monday through Saturday.
-Closed on Sundays.
+12pm to 5pm Sundays.
+We are CLOSED on Christmas Day and New Years Day.
+We will close early (3pm) on Christmas Eve.
 IMPORTANT PLEASE NOTE: We have become aware that some of our photos have been stolen by other websites.
 Our maps are only available at our website www.mapsofantiquity.com or at our store!

 Antique-Map-A-Plan-of-the-Solar-System-Exhibiting-its-Relative-Magnitudes-and-Distances-engraving-print-1835-Burritt-1800s-19th-century-Maps-of-Antiquity